How to: Pass Values Between ASP.NET Web Forms Pages

 If Not Page.PreviousPage Is Nothing Then Dim SourceTextBox As TextBox SourceTextBox = CType(PreviousPage.FindControl("TextBox1"), _ TextBox) If Not SourceTextBox Is Nothing Then Label1.Text = SourceTextBox.Text End If End If

 The FindControl method finds controls in the current naming container.
-If the control you are looking for is inside another control (typically, inside a template), you must first get a reference to the container, and then search the container to find the control that you want to get.
+If the control you are looking for is inside another control, you must first get a reference to the container, and then search the container to find the control that you want.
 A typical example of this situation is when the previous page is a master page and the control that you want to find is inside a ContentPlaceHolder control.
 The following example is similar to the previous one except that it assumes that TextBox1 is located in a ContentPlaceHolder control that is named ContentPlaceHolder1:

 If Not Page.PreviousPage Is Nothing Then Dim placeHolder As Control = PreviousPage.Controls(0).FindControl("ContentPlaceHolder1") Dim SourceTextBox As TextBox = CType(placeHolder.FindControl("TextBox1"), TextBox) If Not SourceTextBox Is Nothing Then Label1.Text = SourceTextBox.Text End If End If

-For information about how to get a reference to a control when you do not have a reference to the naming container, see How to: Locate Controls by ID in an ASP.NET Web Page.
+For information about how to get a reference to a control when you do not have a reference to the naming container, see How to: Access Server Controls by ID.